 Swimming NSW is governed by a volunteer board of eight Directors and a President, who are all esteemed members of our organisation.
 Each Board Member has been nominated and voted in by our Club's Delegate at a recent AGM.

-The Board is responsible for overseeing and acting in accordance with the needs of the organisation, operating for the collective benefit of Swimming NSW, it's member and the wider sport of swimming.
+The Board is responsible for overseeing and acting in accordance with the needs of the organisation, operating for the collective benefit of Swimming NSW, it's members and the wider sport of swimming.

 You can learn more about each of our Directors and President below.